Maybe not soon. Not because we don't ever want to, but because we're focused on the main goal: to stick around as long as possible.

 There are lots of places to host that allow you total customization, but there are very few that you can count on to stick around.
 We want to be the clear well-lit place for your posts, and that means a lot of behind-the-scenes gardening that doesn't mean new shiny things every other day.

 That being said, we like shiny things too.
 Want something?
-Let us know at email@example.com.
+Let us know on our feature request board.

 The best way to see the latest is to follow on the Posthaven Blog.